-Kyrgyzstan is a gorgeous country with a huge variety of landscapes and outdoor opportunities.
+Kyrgyzstan is adventure tourism gold is a gorgeous country with a huge variety of landscapes and outdoor opportunities.
 Rock climbing, white-water rafting, mountain biking, wildlife safaris, the list goes on.
 If you like to get dirty and love a good adrenaline rush, then Kyrgyzstan should be nipping at your heels.

 It should go without saying that the hiking in Kyrgyzstan is also spectacular.
 Trails are numerous, well-maintained, and extremely rewarding.
 If needed, there are plenty of experienced adventure guides to be found and they can show you some real stunning hikes.